On this day, Jan. 8 …

 - 1998: Ramzi Yousef, the mastermind of the 1993 World Trade Center bombing, is sentenced in New York to life in prison without the possibility of parole.

 - 2008: Sen. Hillary Rodham Clinton, D-N.Y., wins New Hampshire’s Democratic primary, defeating Sen. Barack Obama, D-Ill., and fueling new life in her bid for the White House.
-Sen. John McCain, R-Ariz., defeats his Republican rivals to move back into contention for the GOP nomination.
+Sen. John McCain, R-Ariz., defeats four Republican rivals to move back into contention for the GOP nomination.

 - 2011: U.S. Rep. Gabrielle Giffords, D-Ariz., is shot and critically wounded when a gunman opens fire as she meets with constituents in Tucson; six people are killed, 12 others also injured.